Reserve Officers’ Training Corps (ROTC)

 The Army and Air Force four-year programs complement the four college years and include one summer encampment.
 Students satisfactorily completing Army or Air Force departmental requirements will be commissioned as second lieutenants in the Army or Air Force.

-Additionally, each service offers a two-year program whereby a student may earn a commission after completing two years of ROTC training during the junior and senior undergraduate years or during a two-year graduate degree program.
+Additionally, the Army offers a two-year program whereby a student may earn a commission after completing two years of ROTC training during the junior and senior undergraduate years or during a two-year graduate degree program.
 This program is designed for transfer students or students unable to take ROTC training during their freshman and sophomore years.
+The minimum time needed in Air Force ROTC is three years.

 Each student entering the junior year (freshman or sophomore year if a scholarship recipient) of ROTC enlists in the Army or Air Force Reserve and signs a contract.
 This contract includes a military service commitment and obligates the student to complete the junior and senior year ROTC courses, and to accept a commission as a second lieutenant.
-All contracted cadets receive a tax-free stipend of $300-$500 per month, incremented by academic year.
+Army contracted cadets receive a tax-free stipend of $420 per month.
+Air Force contracted cadets receive a monthly stipend amount based on the AS class level: Freshman $300, Sophomore $350, Junior $450, and Senior $500.
+The Aerospace Studies Air force ROTC book stipend is now $900.

 Some graduates defer active duty until the attainment of graduate degrees.
 Opportunities also exist for graduate study while on active duty.
 Active duty officers may be selected for enrollment at civilian universities in graduate degree programs.
 When selected, such study is accomplished with full pay and allowances for an officer.